SL repayments: borrower within PAYE: special situations

 If the actual date of payment and the usual pay day are in the different tax years

-- Student Loan deductions should be calculated on the early or late payment separately from any other payments made in that tax year, using the earnings threshold and rate of deduction appropriate to the year in which the payment is actually made
+- Student and or Postgraduate Loan deductions should be calculated on the early or late payment separately from any other payments made in that tax year, using the earnings threshold and rate of deduction appropriate to the year in which the payment is actually made

 See the examples in the Employers Guide CWG2.